Successful Journalism Lab

 Rob Golub.
 You will work directly with Rob.
 He is a current community journalist and former chief editor of a daily newspaper.
 He speaks at conferences on journalism and is the founder of this site.
 His work focuses on combining professional standards with emotional engagement to build trust, relevance and community connection.
 He has been training new journalists for 20 years, including professionals who went on to work or intern at The New York Times, MSNBC, CNN, and community news organizations everywhere.

-Guest Mentors
+Prior Guest Mentors

 Participants will also meet with experienced journalism and career professionals, serving as Guest Journalism Mentors, Guest Career Mentors, or both.
 Each guest mentor will join the Lab for focused sessions on reporting, newsroom realities, career development or navigating today’s media landscape.